-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Medical Data Systems would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 The BBB’s Additional Complaint Information statement indicates that MDS’ business activities have resulted in a pattern of complaints “from consumers that allege they have requested proof of debt that is being reported by Medical Data Systems on their credit report, but have not received anything; [and, in] other cases, several consumers have reported…that they were unaware of a debt that was reported by Medical Data Systems to the credit reporting agencies, or that Medical Data Systems, Inc. fails to remove reference to debt from their credit report after a debt has been satisfied.”
 The BBB contacted MDS directly to request cooperation in addressing these lapses.
 MDS responded with a general statement to the effect that all employees are trained to follow MDS’ approved collection methods in adherence with the FDCPA, but refused to acknowledge any wrongdoing.
 Despite their efforts to work with MDS, the BBB has reported that as of August 2017, the pattern of complaints has continued, resulting in BBB’s decision to continue monitoring the company’s performance in this area.